 - Up to five years in prison (or approximately 63 days in jail, depending on the case)

 - Fines of nearly $3,000

 - Ignition interlock penalties

 What Happens if You Drink and Drive Under 21?

 In most states, it is illegal to operate a motor vehicle with a blood alcohol content (BAC) of or above 0.08.
 In Utah, that threshold is just 0.05, giving Utah the strictest DUI laws in the country.

 There is an even stricter rule for minors (people under age 18) and adult drivers who are below the legal drinking age of 21.
 Under Utah’s “Not a Drop” law, any detectable blood alcohol content can form the basis for a DUI charge – even with a BAC as low as 0.01 – if the driver is younger than 21.

 If a college student violates Utah’s DUI laws, he or she can be suspended or expelled, in addition to facing criminal prosecution or juvenile court.
 A student who is charged with DUI at Weber University may face penalties that include jail time, fines and surcharges, probation, and license suspension, in addition to any consequences resulting from student disciplinary hearings.

 DUI Defense Attorney for College Students at Weber University

 Being a minor does not protect a defendant from facing severe and damaging legal consequences following a DUI arrest at college.
-If you or your child was charged with drunk driving at Weber University, consult a proven and experienced criminal defense attorney for help right away.
+If you or your child was charged with drunk driving at Weber University, consult a proven and experienced Salt Lake City DUI attorney for help right away.
 Contact our law offices online to set up a free legal consultation, or call Overson Law, PLLC at (801) 758-2287.